bkenndpngineering/Delta-Arm-Testing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Free as in beer.

 ## Acknowledgments

-Delta Arm squad is da bomb
+Delta Arm squad is da bomb.